TopChiller can design and manufacture all types of chillers for you

 · Operational Qualification Test (OQ)

-Finally, you need to set the machine on the operational mode and test how good the machine works.
+Finally, you need to set the machine on operational mode and test how well the machine works.

-You have to remember that the testing should follow a particular procedure and with respect to particular quality standards.
+You have to remember that the testing should follow a particular procedure and concern particular quality standards.

-For inquiries or free consultations of chiller systems, contact TopChiller now.
+For inquiries or free consultations on chiller systems, contact TopChiller now.